sheltermanager/asm3/src/static/pages/manual/_sources/onlineformfields.rst.txt

     The breed of the animal.
 ASM will try and guess one of it's lookup values (or use the Breed field type to limit to them).
 If this form has no species field and you are creating an animal from it, the form engine will use the species linked to breed1. breed
-    For compatibility, breed can be used interchangeably with breed1 agegroup
+    For compatibility, breed can be used interchangeably with breed1 age
+    The age of the animal in years.
+Fractional years can be used, eg: 1.5 agegroup
     The age group of the animal.
 Again, ASM will try and guess one if it's internal values. color / colour